joubertredrat/devbox/readme.md

 <p align="center"><a href="./terminal.gif?raw=true"><img alt="Terminal" src="./terminal.gif?raw=true" /></a></p>

-## How to use?

-Clone this repository or download and run `make help` to see all informations.

 ## Dependencies

 * [make](https://www.gnu.org/software/make/)
 * [Docker](https://www.docker.com/) or [Podman](https://podman.io/) with [Podman compose](https://github.com/containers/podman-compose)

+## How to use?

+Clone this repository or download and run `make help` to see all informations.

+This project is using Docker by default, if you want to use Podman instead, you need to use `DEVBOX_COMPOSE_CMD` variable before run the command.
+Example: `DEVBOX_ENGINE=podman make redis7.0-up`.

 ## Services provided